Review Panel Terms of Reference (updated 15 Nov 2024)

 Relevant criteria

-- In considering proposed new or increased individual rates and high-cost community packages, the Review Panel will have regard to:
+- In considering proposed new or increased individual rates and high-cost community packages, the Review Panel will have regard to the proportionality of the proposed allocation to the person’s needs including:

 - evidence that the NASC or EGL site referring the proposal to the Review Panel has thoroughly explored alternatives, as set out in the Operational Policy and Guidelines 2024/25 – Freeze on residential costs and management of NASC indicative budgets and EGL site fixed budgets.